Lala Lajpat Rai

 - The shots that hit me are the last nails to the coffin of British rule in India.

-- If I had the power to influence Indian journals, I would have the following headlines printed in bold letters on the first page: Milk for the infants , Food for the adults and Education for all.
+- If I had the power to influence Indian journals, I would have the following headlines printed in bold letters on the first page: Milk for infants, Food for adults, and Education for all.

 - The Government which attacks its own innocent subjects has no claim to be called a civilized government.
 Bear in mind, such a government does not survive long.
 I declare that the blows struck at me will be the last nails in the coffin of the British rule in India.